sergey-arkhipov/nvim.lazy/README.md

 ### Installation

-Copy git to config directory, rename and start nvim
+Copy git to config directory and start nvim

 ```bash
 # Remove previous installation of neovim